carltron-aero/Carltron-FE-2025/README.md

 >*These wattage values were obtained by combining values from the specific data sheets of the components as well as our own measurements.*

 So, our batteries would need to provide ~50 Watts at peak.
-Our own measurements show, that over long term running, this system requires an average of 22 Watts
+Our own measurements show, that over long term running, our specific system requires an average of 22 Watts constantly.

 Additionally, we want to run our drive motor directly off the batteries without a voltage conversion.
 This is because any conversion losses would directly impede the performance of our drive train.
 Minimizing the required components (another converter in this case) also follows our general design strategy to keep all system aspects as simple as possible.
 To run our drive motor off the batteries directly, they need to provide provide a voltage between 14 - 18V.